PLP-MERN-Stack-Development/week-1-mongodb-fundamentals-assignment-birechdebbie/Week1-Assignment.md

 ### Task 4: Aggregation Pipeline
 - Create an aggregation pipeline to calculate the average price of books by genre
-- Create an aggregation pipeline to find the author with the most books in the collection
+-  Create an aggregation pipeline to calculate the average price of books by genre
 - Implement a pipeline that groups books by publication decade and counts them

 ### Task 5: Indexing